AbhishekGhosh/HP-Cloud-ASCII-Logo/README.md

 ANY MODIFICATION EXCEPT THAT OF BY Hewlett-Packard Company OR OFFICIALLY PREFERRED BY Hewlett-Packard Company WILL DEMAND A PRIOR WRITTEN PERMISSION AND A FEE TOWARDS DR. ABHISHEK GHOSH FOR MONITORING THE LEGAL USAGE.

+# How to USE

+I can not write here how to use.
+It is a copyright protected art by Hewlett-Packard Company.
+You should read on my technology blog which is hosted on HP Helion Cloud at the of first release of this ASCII art.